Dvorinka/EDI_DELFOR_Parser/README.md

 ## Installation

-To use the EDI Parser, you'll need to have Python 3 installed on your system.
+To use the EDI Parser, you'll need to have Python 3 (3.12 recommended, do to compilation issues) installed on your system.
 You can download the latest version of Python from the official website: [https://www.python.org/downloads/](https://www.python.org/downloads/).

 Once you have Python installed, you can install the required dependencies by running the following command in your terminal or command prompt: